UummProject/uumm-prototype/support/Broken meritocracy.md

-//signature link
-// power vs decsion

-# Broken meritocracy
+# Broken meritocracy // Redefining meritocracy?

 This document explores why most governance systems fail, and it attempts to create a simple frame to spot some of the problems.